sanjayrao77/squashfsdebugshell/README.md

 If you are a developer wanting to understand the squashfs structure, this might be a good base to build from.
 It's simple and small.

+This supports reading local files as well as files shared over NBD.

 ### Building
 To start, try building it without TLS support:
 ```bash